curcic/ITHS-NextStationHope/README.md

 # NextStationHope-Belgrade
-Repository for our eTwinning project "Next Station, Hope" where my task was to create a page that briefly presents our town, Belgrade.
+Repository for an eTwinning project, "Next Station, Hope", where my task was to create a page that briefly presents the capital city of our country.